Towards Causality-Aware Inferring: A Sequential Discriminative Approach for Medical Diagnosis: Experiment Details

-\jf{In order to provide more comprehensive statistical results of the human evaluation, we also provided the mean and standard deviation of scores from different human participants in Tab.~\ref{tab:human} and the P-value~\cite{johnson2000probability} of each human evaluation result as shown in Tab.~\ref{tab:pvalue}.
+After interviewing, we counted the proportion of NT and SDC for each patient simulator by dividing the total number of samples, i.e. 6*30~(6 doctors and 30 samples for each dataset and each patient simulator).
+In order to provide more comprehensive statistical results of the human evaluation, we also provided the mean and standard deviation of scores from different human participants in Tab.~\ref{tab:human} and the P-value~\cite{johnson2000probability} of each human evaluation result as shown in Tab.~\ref{tab:pvalue}.
 1 denotes our approach better, 0 otherwise.
 In Tab.~\ref{tab:human}, a value greater than 0.5 means our simulator is better (0.5 means tie statistically).
 As can be seen from the table, for each participant and each measurement, our proposed method always scores higher statistically.
 Notice that since the score is a binary value from {0, 1}, the standard deviation becomes larger when the expectation approaches 0.5.
 In Tab.~\ref{tab:pvalue}, the null hypothesis of each index is that two patients are assumed to be even, and the expectation value is 0.5.
-The p-value is one-tailed, since we only need to consider how significant the claim that our method is better than the original.
+The p-value is one-tailed since we only need to consider how significant the claim is that our method is better than the original.
 The significance level is set as 0.05 empirically~\cite{johnson2000probability}.
-From the results in the table, we can observe that all p-values are pretty small, which means our claims are always significant across different benchmarks and measures.}
+From the results in the table, we can observe that all p-values are pretty small, which means our claims are always significant across different benchmarks and measures.